 Since 1993, the Issuer has been providing a full range of portfolio management services as well as upgraded banking services to high net-worth clients.
-The services are provided under the trade name Alpha Private Issuer, by a network of six exclusively designated 'Private Banking Centres', nine service points at selected the Issuer's branches in Greece's largest cities and one 'Private Banking Centre' in the United Kingdom, Alpha Bank London Limited, a 100 per cent. owned subsidiary bank, regulated by the Bank of England.
+The services are provided under the trade name Alpha Private Issuer, by a network of six exclusively designated 'Private Banking Centres', nine service points at selected branches in Greece's largest cities and one 'Private Banking Centre' in the United Kingdom, Alpha Bank London Limited, a 100 per cent. owned subsidiary bank, regulated by the Bank of England.

-The unit, operating under the supervision of the Private and Investment Banking General Manager and with support from a team of portfolio counsellors and analysts, provides optimised portfolio management solutions in Discretionary, Advisory, Transactional Advisory and Execution Only framework to the Issuer's upper client segment.
-After integration of 10 ex Citibank Greece relationship managers in 2015, the sales team consists of 54 specialised and certified private bankers in Greece and six bankers in London.
-Despite the continuing capital controls regime imposed in the country since 2015, the total Assets Under Management stood at 4.4 billion and 6,500 investment portfolios as of 31 December 2016 contributing 21,4 million in gross revenues, an increas of 3 per cent, as against the year ended 31 December 2015.
+The unit, operating under the supervision of the Private and Investment Banking General Manager and with support from a team of portfolio counsellors and analysts, provides the Issuer's upper client segment with optimised portfolio management solutions in Discretionary, Advisory, Transactional Advisory and Execution Only framework.
+The sales team consists of 54 specialised and certified private bankers in Greece and six bankers in London.
+Despite the continuing capital controls regime imposed in the country since 2015, the total assets under management stood at $\epsilon$ 4.4 billion and 6,500 investment portfolios as of 30 June 2017 contributing $\epsilon$ 14.4 million in gross revenues during the first semester of 2017, an increase of 5 per cent. in AUM and 53 per cent. in gross revenues as against the semester ended 30 June 2016.